Coronavirus Job Retention Scheme (Furlough Agreement)

 Could someone return early from maternity or adoption leave to benefit from the furlough scheme?

-It is possible that they could as maternity and other family based leave is unaffected by the furlough scheme.
+It is possible that they could as maternity and other family based leave is unaffected by the Scheme.
 An employee could give notice to return early and the employer would then be free to place them on furlough leave.
 However, employers should bear in mind that an employer is not obliged to place them on furlough and may find work for them to do.

 What process should be followed to implement Furlough Leave?

-Furlough Leave must be with agreement of both parties and cannot be enforced on an employee.
+Furlough Leave must be with written agreement of both parties and cannot be enforced on an employee.
 Employers should seek agreement with their staff and agree written contractual changes.
-Employers need to write to their staff about the changes and keep a record of this communication to be eligible for the grant.
+Employers need to write to their staff about the changes and keep a record of this communication to be eligible for the Scheme.
 When making decisions as to who to select, usual equality and discrimination laws will apply.

 Collective consultation may be necessary if an organisation proposes to change the terms and conditions of employment of more than 20 people.